DARF: Depth-Aware Generalizable Neural Radiance Field: Methodology

 \section{Methodology}

 The original NeRF \cite{mildenhall2020nerf} optimizes each scene independently, hindering real-time scene reconstruction and rendering application.
-Though some generalized NeRF-based methods \cite{yu2021pixelnerf,wang2021ibrnet,chen2021mvsnerf} attempt to learn common attributes of novel-view synthesis in varying scenes, they are still far from achieving realistic rendering quality or handling large scene and view-angle changes, since these methods lack a principled way to encode sufficient inherent geometric information among multi-view images.
-Besides, sampling in an unconstrained high-dimensional space makes these NeRFs computationally expensive, hindering their potential application in portable platform.
-Focusing on above problems, we design a Geometry-Aware Generalized Neural Radiance Field (GARF) model to realize more efficient and higher-fidelity novel scene rendering and depth estimation based on learnable geometry priors.
-The overall framework is shown in Fig.~\ref{framework}, which consists of two novel components, i.e., a geometry representation learning module along with position and orientation encodings to achieve both generalization and scene-specific details, as well as a Geometry-Aware Dynamic Sampling Strategy (GADS) to realize more accurate and efficient sampling via coarsely inferred geometry (i.e., depth estimation) guidance.
+Though some generalizable NeRF-based methods \cite{yu2021pixelnerf,wang2021ibrnet,chen2021mvsnerf} attempt to learn common attributes of novel-view synthesis in varying scenes, they are still far from achieving realistic rendering quality or handling large scene and view-angle changes, since these methods lack a principled way to encode sufficient inherent geometric information among multi-view images.
+Besides, sampling in an unconstrained high-dimensional space makes these NeRFs computationally expensive, hindering their potential application in portable platforms.
+Focusing on the above problems, we design a Depth-Aware Generalizable Neural Radiance Field (DARF) model to realize more efficient and higher-fidelity novel scene rendering and depth estimation based on depth priors.
+The overall framework is shown in Fig.~\ref{framework}, which consists of two novel components, \textit{i.e.}, a geometry representation learning module along with position and orientation encodings to achieve both generalization and scene-specific details, as well as a Depth-Aware Dynamic Sampling Strategy (DADS) to realize more accurate and efficient sampling via coarsely inferred depth (\textit{i.e.}, depth estimation) guidance.
 In addition, we propose a Multi-level Semantic Consistency Loss (MSC) to facilitate learning more informative representation.